 dot1q-tunnel This command sets the switch to operate in QinQ mode.
-Use the no form to disable system-tunnel-control QinQ operating mode.
+Use the no form to disable

 [no] dot1q-tunnel system-tunnel-control

 QinQ tunnel mode must be enabled on the switch for QinQ interface settings to be functional.